 Shortly after the pandemic lockdowns hit, John, like so many reporters, had to adapt fast.
 He bought a “softbox” lighting kit, borrowed some audio equipment, and began producing and broadcasting segments from home for the next several months.
-He tracked the daily Covid numbers and interviewed doctors, patients, and public health experts via Zoom as the case rates spiraled out of control in California.
+He tracked the daily Covid numbers and interviewed doctors, patients, and public health experts via Zoom for KTLA as the case rates spiraled out of control in California.

-Before coming back to Houston, he was the weekend anchor and a general assignment reporter for KRON in San Francisco.
+Before coming back to Houston, he was the weekend evening anchor and a general assignment reporter for KRON in San Francisco.
 He started the day Asiana Flight 214 crashed at SFO.
 He jumped in and did an

-Coast.
+Early on in his career, John worked for France 24 TV as their go-to reporter for the West Coast.
 He covered everything from politics and lifestyle to technology and the environment for the network.
 Shortly thereafter, his work garnered the attention of CBS Newspath, and he was hired to freelance for the L.A.
 Bureau.
 There, he covered national immigration reform rallies, California's punishing drought, and entertainment news.

 What I love about John is just how personable he is.
 Whether he's conducting interviews, or just chatting over coffee, he takes a genuine interest in other people and their stories.
 He has a huge